ItalianPepper/Autoencoder_gan/README.md

 # VAE-GAN
-Project of Fundamentals of Computer Vision and Biometrics.
+First version was my project for Fundamentals of Computer Vision and Biometrics exam, than I try to improve to have better result.
-Generative Adversarial Network inspired by [VAEGAN](https://github.com/crmaximo/VAEGAN)
+Futher result will pubblish on this page.

 ## Dataset
 Running on Colab (using GPU), I must use a subset of [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)